Robert Altman: Early life

-Altman was born on February 20, 1925, in Kansas City, Missouri, the son of Helen (née Matthews), a Mayflower descendant from Nebraska, and Bernard Clement Altman, a wealthy insurance salesman and amateur gambler, who came from an upper-class family.
+Altman was born on February 20, 1925, in Kansas City, Missouri, the son of Helen (née Matthews), a Mayflower descendant from Nebraska, and Bernard Clement Altman, a wealthy insurance salesman and amateur gambler who came from an upper-class family.
 Altman's ancestry was German, English and Irish; his paternal grandfather, Frank Altman Sr., anglicized the spelling of the family name from "Altmann" to "Altman".
 Altman had a Catholic upbringing, but he did not continue to follow or practice the religion as an adult, although he has been referred to as "a sort of Catholic" and a Catholic director.
 He was educated at Jesuit schools, including Rockhurst High School, in Kansas City.
 He graduated from Wentworth Military Academy in Lexington, Missouri in 1943.

 Soon after graduation, Altman joined the United States Army Air Forces at the age of 18.
-During World War II, Altman flew more than 50 bombing missions as a co-pilot of a B-24 Liberator with the 307th Bomb Group in Borneo and the Dutch East Indies.
+During World War II, he flew more than 50 bombing missions as a co-pilot of a B-24 Liberator with the 307th Bomb Group in Borneo and the Dutch East Indies.

-Upon his discharge in 1947, Altman moved to California.
+Upon his discharge in 1947, he moved to California.
 He worked in publicity for a company that had invented a tattooing machine to identify dogs.
 He entered filmmaking on a whim, selling a script to RKO for the 1948 picture Bodyguard, which he co-wrote with George W. George.
 Altman's immediate success encouraged him to move to New York City, where he attempted to forge a career as a writer.
-Having enjoyed little success, he returned to Kansas City in 1949; where he accepted a job as a director and writer of industrial films for the Calvin Company.
-Altman directed some 65 industrial films and documentaries for the Calvin Company.
-Through his early work on industrial films, Altman experimented with narrative technique and developed his characteristic use of overlapping dialogue.
+Having enjoyed little success, he returned to Kansas City in 1949 and accepted a job as a director and writer of industrial films for the Calvin Company.
+He directed some 65 industrial films and documentaries for the Calvin Company.
+Through his early work on industrial films, he experimented with narrative technique and developed his characteristic use of overlapping dialogue.
 In February 2012, an early Calvin film directed by Altman, Modern Football (1951), was found by filmmaker Gary Huggins.

+Altman also had a career directing plays and operas parallel to his film career.
+While he was employed by the Calvin Company, he began directing plays at the Resident Theatre of the Jewish Community Center.
+These plays allowed him to work with local actors, such as fellow future director Richard C. Sarafian, whom he directed in a production of Richard Harrity's Hope Is the Thing with Feathers.
+Sarafian would later marry Altman's sister and follow him to Hollywood.